Hennepin County Public Health is hosting free COVID-19 vaccine clinics March 10, 24 and 31, from 1-6 p.m., at the Brookdale Library.

 We’re confident in our planning, and our sincere hope is to hold in-person classes for the entire year, and to set the masks aside -- forever -- as soon as we can.
 As always, we will continue to monitor the situation and the data, and follow recommendations and guidance of our state and local experts.
 We will communicate regularly to share timely and important updates.

-Are you a staff member, or do you have a student who has tested positive for COVID-19, is experiencing symptoms, or has been in close contact with someone who has tested positive?
-Please fill out our COVID-19 reporting form so we can help keep students and staff safe.
+If you are a staff member that has tested positive for COVID or your student has tested positive for COVID, please fill out our COVID-19 reporting form so we can help keep students and staff safe.

 The Robbinsdale Area Schools COVID-19 Dashboard, which tracks various data to help inform operation decisions, is also made available to the community on a weekly basis during the school year.
 The dashboard includes building and district-wide data.